sthawtin/contactsApp/README.md

 * Persistently stored data
 * Basic backend API

 * I have implemented a basic and functioning register and login facility, separate from the rest of the app, the code of which can be found in the login folder.
-However, owing to time constraints I have not integrated it with the app, and I have yet to encrypt passwords.
+However, owing to time constraints I have not yet integrated it with the rest of the app, and I have yet to integrate the encryption of passwords.

 ## Notes
 ### AngularJS